mindera-school/movie-app/README.md

 ### Must have:
 - Auth com Firebase
 - Routes: Sign In, Sign up
+- Route: Favorites (only show option on header when user is logged in)

 ### Nice to have:
 - Toast showing when user logged in and logged out